mturk/cygwpexec/README.md

 ```

 Command options are case insensitive and could have one or two dashes
-which means that `-debug -Debug and --DEBUG` are all valid oprions.
+which means that `-debug -Debug and --DEBUG` are all valid options.

 ## Posix root